Skip to main content

 InterSystems IRIS Documents

-Documents include class definitions, routines, and data transformations.
+On this page, the term document refers to any discrete item that you place within a source control system; this includes class definitions, routines, and data transformations.
 InterSystems IRIS records information such as whether a document has changed since the last compilation.
 Your source control system treats each document as a separate unit.

 Each document has two names: